Integration with Bugs

 upload

-• Provide the JIRA Legacy app jar file
+• Provide the Jira Legacy app jar file

 upload jar

-• After a few seconds, the XStudio JIRA integration app is confirmed to be installed
+• After a few seconds, the XStudio Jira integration app is confirmed to be installed

-• Click Manage apps from the left-hand side of the page and select XStudio JIRA integration
+• Click Manage apps from the left-hand side of the page and select XStudio Jira integration

 check xstudio